top of page

 The four elements of water, air, soil and fire come together in a tree

-All trees connect the elements of water, air, soil and fire from the sun in beautiful ways.
+All trees connect the elements of water, air, earth and fire from the sun in beautiful ways.

 Have you ever been drawn to a certain tree, one that makes you feel better just from standing near it, or by sitting at its roots and being still?
 Imagine that ten-fold from an old-growth forest, where the tree spirits have been allowed to live undisturbed for 100+ years.
 There's a lot of wisdom that comes from being that old, and if we're open we could learn from walking among them.
 One of my favorite things is touching, hugging, or sitting by a tree for a period of time (after asking permission, of course).
 This is one of the most special and important energetic exchanges I’ve ever had, and to me is just as important as being inside a stone-built temple or cathedral.
 Being in the woods feels like a direct and sacred connection to The-Source-Of-All-Things, surrounded by the circle of life, and invited by my plant brothers and sisters to remember where we came from.
 I think the Druids were on to something.
 Mature forests are holy spaces, special places, and not that easy to find in our state.